MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 This exercise has two components:

 * An app that sends HTTP requests to an API.
+The web app runs on `http://localhost:5010`.
 * An API that responds to HTTP requests.
-The API runs on `http://localhost:5050`
+The API runs on `http://localhost:5050`.

 ![Decorative](media/02-architecture.png)